spoddutur/spark-notes/spark_memory_management.md

 Ans: **Static Assignment (again!!)** - No matter how many tasks are currently running, if the worker machine has 4 cores, we’ll have 4 fixed slots.
 ![image](https://user-images.githubusercontent.com/22542670/27504541-465957aa-58a9-11e7-9626-9ad4f6b077a3.png)

-**Drawback:** Even if there’s only 1 task running, its gonna get only one-quarter of the total memory.
+**Drawback:** Even if there’s only 1 task running, its going to get only one-quarter of the total memory.

 ### Better Solution – Dynamic Assignment (Again)!!
 More efficient alternative is Dynamic allocation where how much memory a task gets is dependent on total number of tasks running.
-If am the only task running, I can feel free to acquire all the available memory.
+If there is only one task running, it can feel free to acquire all the available memory.

 ![image](https://user-images.githubusercontent.com/22542670/27504542-4922ffa4-58a9-11e7-97ff-d10d2d749611.png)

-As soon as another task comes in, we’ll have to spill to disk and free space for task2 for fairness.
+As soon as another task comes in, `task1` will have to spill to disk and free space for `task2` for fairness.
 So, number of slots are determined dynamically depending on active running tasks.
 ![image](https://user-images.githubusercontent.com/22542670/27504544-4cae9f8e-58a9-11e7-9d6a-adc90fe66dec.png)

 **Key Advantage:**